Emotional healing is a process.

 That broken feeling was now inside her, a feeling that wasn’t there before.
 This is a loss of innocence.
 Everyone experiences it at some point while growing up.
 Most everyone forgets by burying those emotions below the range of our conscious awareness.
 We simply don’t know what to do with them at that age.
 Add to that, our mind has to explain the experience to ourselves in some way.
 The explanation is usually some kind of distortion of what happened, a lie.
 The lie becomes a false belief.
 In her case, the beliefs, “the world is a scary place” and “I am not loved” seems to fit.

-Attempt an Imperfect Solution
+Attempt an Imperfect Solution to Healing

 A little girl lost that feeling of love and didn’t know how to get it back.
 It needs to get it back.
 It needs to build a world where she feels loved.
 “If I try hard to be perfect I will get love and attention again.”
 It’s a good belief, and it works often enough to make the belief in this plan appear true.
 She can do something good for a moment, and get some attention, praise, and love.
 But the six-year-old girl inside her still feels broken.
 It has to try again in the next hour and the next day to get some more love and attention from the next person, and then the next person.